Mobile Home Inspections

 “As an agent, I need an inspector I can count on.
 Most importantly someone who is efficient doesn’t break my clients’ bank and is always at the ready.
 Jeff really goes above and beyond for me and I very much appreciate it.
 You won’t be let down by using this home inspection service.” – Review of Valuespec Home Inspection Service By Shane Boukorras

-Valuespec’s Mobile Home Inspection in Los Angeles, CA
+Valuespec’s Mobile Home Inspection in Orange County, CA

-Valuespec’s mobile home inspection in Los Angeles spends 3 to 4 hours of an extensive and thorough inspection of the home.
+Valuespec’s mobile home inspections in Orange County spends 3 to 4 hours of an extensive and thorough inspection of the home.
 We inspect from the roof to the ground.
 Specific areas are meticulously inspected especially those that are differently installed such as roofs, plumbing, septic system, electricity, heating, cooling, and flooring.

-Competent and licensed Los Angeles mobile home inspectors know just where to pinpoint the unique issues in these factory-built homes.
+Competent and licensed Orange County mobile home inspectors know just where to pinpoint the unique issues in these factory-built homes.
 This allows them to scrutinize present and future issues that may be unsafe, costly, can lower the value of the home, or worse, beyond repair.